 Today, I thought I could try something different.
 This recipe is neither German nor Lebanese but Swedish.
 It's such a simple soup with humble ingredients and needs little preparation, but I decided it is one of my new favourite soups which have I discovered this winter.

 I found this recipe in my lunch break.
 Walking down Hampton Hill High Street I discovered a little charity shop that was selling all kinds of nick-nacks, including cookbooks.
 This is where I discovered this Swedish Cookery Book.
-I am a big fan of Scandinavian cuisine, because I do not find it too dissimilar from German cooking, although it is a lot lighter and they cook more with fish and salmon.
-(I discovered that they cook with on of the best rated smokers, it’s so excite!)
+I am a big fan of Scandinavian cuisine, because I do not find it too dissimilar from German cooking, although it is a lot lighter and they cook more with fish.

 The original recipe says to add kohlrabi, but I have so far been unsuccessful in finding this vegetable anywhere in London, so I just had to omit it.
 This soup is deliciously creamy, light and nourishing; and at 225 calories per serving that that bad for you.